 - January 4, 2021

 At Hunters we aim to detect threat actors hiding in our customers’ assets.
-In order to do so, Hunters’ platform autonomously analyzes security logs to search for various types of information: IOCs from threat intel feeds, signatures of malicious behaviour based on a variety of TTPs, or anomalies in the data that could potentially indicate if an attacker is trying to hide their activity, among others.
+In order to do so, Hunters XDR autonomously analyzes security logs to search for various types of information: IOCs from threat intel feeds, signatures of malicious behavior based on a variety of TTPs, or anomalies in the data that could potentially indicate that an attacker is trying to hide their activity, among others.
 To accomplish this, Hunters’ Artificial Intelligence team constantly researches and solves complex ML problems, and leads the implementation of ML algorithms that enable autonomous detection and analytics.

-Our goal throughout this post is to elaborate on how we use SHAP values to explain Hunters models’ prediction in order to increase threat detection accuracy and expedite response time in the Hunters platform.
+Our goal throughout this post is to elaborate on how we use SHAP values to explain Hunters models’ prediction in order to increase threat detection accuracy and expedite response time.
 Specifically, this post will dive into a segment of how Hunters’ solution performs anomaly detection: it detects anomalies or deviations from an observed behavior, in order to understand whether that anomalousness can be correlated with maliciousness.

 Machine learning-based detection solutions such as Hunters XDR must provide a clear explanation when the model alerts on an interesting event.
 Providing such explanation is critical for increasing the confidence of the security analysts in the model, as it enables them to: